fablabbcn/smartcitizen-docs/docs/Data/Sensor Platform.md

 ![](https://i.imgur.com/loUgFJv.png)

+!!! warning "Are all systems operational?"
+	Check the smartcitizen.me instance status in real time in the [uptimerobot.com](https://stats.uptimerobot.com/9Mr4TLWo) dashboard.

 !!! tip "Check the guides"
 	We prepared a series of guides to help you on the most common features you will use